benjamin-vimcar/getRandomNumber/docs/design.md

 Unfortunately, Connexion only supports OpenAPI v2, which does not have native JWT support.

 I think I can also use a JWT to conveniently produce the e-mail confirmation token.

+# A real database

+Whilst a global dict suffices for testing, it hardly meets the persistent requirement.
+Thus, we need an actual database.
+The choice here is largely dictated by the requirements on scale and availability.

+In the simplest case, we could probably use a simple relational database (postgres/MySQL) - they're typically not excessively complex to manage and integrate with.
+At higher scale (or when/if we want geographic distribution), we might want to move to something designed for higher scale - Spanner or Cockroach DB, perhaps.